 In a randomized, nonblinded, multicenter trial, 79 patients were randomly assigned to high-dose methotrexate versus high-dose methotrexate plus cytarabine.
 While 3-year PFS was better for the 2-drug regimen (HR, 0.54; 95% CI, 0.31–0.92, P = .01), there was no difference in 3-year OS (46% for the 2-drug regimen vs. 32% for the 1-drug regimen, HR, 0.65; 95% CI, 0.38–1.13; P = .07).[Level of evidence: 1iiDiii]

 HIV-Associated Primary CNS Lymphoma

 An international consortium performed a retrospective review of 83 HIV-negative patients with primary intraocular lymphoma.
 In selected patients with no evidence of disseminated CNS disease, localized therapy with intraocular methotrexate or ocular radiation therapy is associated with equivalent outcomes seen with systemic chemotherapy and/or WBRT.
-Localized therapy with intraocular methotrexate or ocular radiation therapy did not affect relapse rate, median PFS, or median OS as compared to systemic chemotherapy and/or WBRT.[Level of evidence: 3iiiDiv]
+Localized therapy with intraocular methotrexate or ocular radiation therapy did not affect relapse rate, median PFS, or median OS compared with systemic chemotherapy and WBRT.[Level of evidence: 3iiiDiv]

 Current Clinical Trials